Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Applications of the analytical solutions to the coarse-grained modelling of cascades

 \subsection{Model simplification and parameter fitting}

-The expressions for the output of the cascade $x_n(t)$ in terms of incomplete gamma functions can be useful to fit activation data to a reduced number of parameters.
-Rather than fitting the observed output of the cascade to $n+2$ parameters for an entire module with $n$ components, the approximate expression with the lower incomplete gamma function contains at most four parameters: $\alpha_{(n)}$, $\beta$, $n$ (and in the case of exponential decay, $\lambda$).
-In this approach, (shown graphically in Fig.~\ref{fig:networkReplace}A) the length of the cascade $n$ is turned into a fitting parameter, similarly to what is done with Hill coefficients.
-Indeed, the fitted value does not need to be an integer because the lower incomplete gamma function $\mathrm{P}(n, t)$ is defined for any positive real number in its first argument~\cite{Abramowitz/Stegun}.
+The expressions of the cascade output, $x_n^*(t)$, obtained in the previous sections can be used to fit activation data to a small number of parameters.
+Rather than fitting observations to an entire module of ODEs with $n \in \mathbb{N}$ components, the expressions with the gamma function contain three parameters ($\alpha_{(n)}$, $\beta$, $n$) to describe an optimal cascade, and possibly other real parameters associated with the input (e.g., $\lambda$ for the exponentially decaying input, or $\omega$ for the periodic stimulus).
+In particular, note that the first argument of the incomplete gamma function~(\ref{eq:norm-inc-gamma-func}), which is linked to the cascade length, is a positive \emph{real number}~\cite{Abramowitz/Stegun}.
+Hence when fitting data (see Fig.~\ref{fig:networkReplace}), the estimated length of the cascade is turned into a real-valued parameter $\breve{n} \in \mathbb{R}$, similarly to what is done with Hill coefficients to represent multiple mechanistic steps~\cite{Cornish-Bowden2004}.